aws/aws-cdk/packages/aws-cdk-lib/aws-cognito/README.md

   metadata: UserPoolIdentityProviderSamlMetadata.file('my-file-contents'),
   // Whether to require encrypted SAML assertions from IdP
   encryptedResponses: true,
-  // Whether to sign SAML requests
+  // The signing algorithm for the SAML requests
-  signingRequests: true,
+  signingAlgorithm: cognito.SigningAlgorithm.RSA_SHA256,
 });

 // specify the metadata as a URL